minghao-sun-sc/privacy-preserving-biomedical-qa/README.md

 1. The `GPUResourceManager` class automatically selects the GPU with the most available memory.
 2. You can adjust batch sizes in the configuration files to fit your GPU memory constraints.
-3. For larger experiments, consider using `main.py run` with a smaller batch size.
+3. For larger models like Llama-2-7b, you can use 8-bit quantization to reduce memory usage.
+4. Flash attention is supported for faster inference on compatible GPUs.

 ## Evaluating Results